-For an associative $k$-algebra $\A$, by an application of Wedderburn's Theorem $\text{Aut}(\A)$ is only finite in the case $\A\cong \C^n$.
-However finite subgroups of $\text{Aut}(\A)$ exist and their invariant algebras, can be studied (\cite{comp,fin}).
-For non-associative algebras, $\text{Aut}(\A)$ can even itself be finite (and non-trivial).
-For example in \cite{low}, all semisimple, two dimensional $k$-algebras have been classified and their corresponding automorphism groups (some of which are finite) and invariant algebras calculated explicitly.
+\begin{remark} The use of \Cref{orbit} in the above proof is in fact slightly overkill, as there are more elementary ways to see separation of orbits in the finite case.
+We still state it like this, in order to remain in the invariant theoretic spirit of the rest of this article. \end{remark}

-We finish with a statement using compact $\R$-rational points of linear algebraic groups without the necessity to extend the language by $\leq$.
-For simplicity we write it this time for $\R$ and $\C$.
-Generalization should again be possible, by translating everything into notions that can be transferred as first order logic statement. \begin{theorem} Let $\A$ be a finite-dimensional $\C$-algebra.
-Assume $G<\mathrm{Aut}(\A)_{\mathcal{F}}$ is a connected reductive linear algebraic group defined over $\R$ and let the $\mathbb{R}$-rational points $G_\R$ be compact.
-Let $S_m$ be a minimal generating set of $\C[\A^m]^G$ for each $m\in \N$, and let $(\mathcal{F},E)$ be an extended language such that the interpretation of each $e \in E$ in $\A$ lies in $\iota(\C[\A^{\text{arity}(e)}]^G)$ and for all $s\in S_m$, $\iota(s)$ corresponds to evaluation of a $(\mathcal{F},E)$-term.
-Then the $(\mathcal{F},E)$-structure $\A$ admits quantifier elimination. \end{theorem} \begin{proof} By reductiveness of $G$ and \Cref{fin}, each $S_m$ is finite, so define
+For a finite-dimensional associative $k$-algebra $\A$ ($k$ again algebraically closed), finiteness of $\mathrm{Aut}_k(\A)$ forces $\A$ to be commutative and semisimple: inner automorphisms rule out noncommutativity, while a nonzero Jacobson radical would imply infinitely many automorphisms due to the existence of nontrivial derivations.
+Hence, by Wedderburn's Theorem,this would imply $\A\cong k^n$.
+However finite subgroups of $\mathrm{Aut}_k(\A)$ exist and their invariant algebras can be studied (\cites{compu,fin}).
+For non-associative algebras, $\mathrm{Aut}_k(\A)$ can even itself be finite (and non-trivial).
+For example in \cite{low}, all simple, two dimensional $k$-algebras have been classified and their corresponding automorphism groups (some of which are finite) and invariant algebras calculated explicitly.